 In addition to the risk of nonpayment by us of principal or interest on the Notes, the performance of the Notes will also be affected by the Credit Event and Modification Event experience of the Reference Obligations.
 The Notes are not backed by the Reference Obligations and payments on the Reference Obligations will not be available to make payments on the Notes.
-However, each Class of Notes will have credit exposure to the Reference Obligations and the severity related to the amount and timing of Credit Events and Modification Events on the Reference Obligations and the severity of losses realized with respect thereto, any prepayments by the borrowers of the Reference Obligations, and any removals of Reference Obligations from the Reference Pool due to eminent domain proceedings involving the seizure of any such Reference Obligation.
-In the event that Credit Events or Modification Events related to the Reference Obligations result in the reduction of the Class Principal Balance of any related Class will incur a loss of some and possibly all of their investments.
+However, each Class of Notes will have credit exposure to the Reference Obligations, and, assuming payments are made by us as described herein, the yield to maturity on the Notes will be directly related to the amount and timing of Credit Events and Modification Events on the Reference Obligations and the severity of losses realized with respect thereto, any prepayments by the borrowers of the Reference Obligations, and any removals of Reference Obligations from the Reference Pool due to eminent domain proceedings involving the seizure of any such Reference Obligation.
+In the event that Credit Events or Modification Events related to the Reference Obligations result in the reduction of the Class Principal Balance of any related Class of Notes, investors in each affected Class will incur a loss of some and possibly all of their investments.